alastairwyse/Cheatsheets/gRPC.md

 #### Interceptors as Singletons

 By default Interceptor classes have a per-request scope/lifetime... i.e. by default an ExceptionHandlingInterceptor class (added above) would be created for every new request.
-But for the ExceptionHandlingInterceptor this doesn't work as is, since it needs needs to keep state... i.e. mappings from .NET Exceptions to RpcExceptions.
+But for the ExceptionHandlingInterceptor this doesn't work as is, since it needs needs to hold configuration... i.e. mappings from .NET Exceptions to RpcExceptions.
 These are set via constructor parameters to the ExceptionHandlingInterceptor class, so you could register the parameters as services and have DI automatically pass them to the constructor, BUT there's no value re-instantiating a ExceptionHandlingInterceptor with every request when it could just be created once.
 So if you [register a singleton instance of an Interceptor class](https://github.com/alastairwyse/ApplicationAccess/blob/15c32d8875683aa92a14044045df3e47d723b7cb/ApplicationAccess.Hosting.Grpc/ApplicationInitializer.cs#L118) (before Add()ing it), gRPC will use that instance, rather than recreating.
 I.e...

 ```
 ExceptionHandlingInterceptor exceptionHandlingInterceptor = new(errorHandlingOptions, exceptionToGrpcStatusConverter);